snare/brundlefly/README.md

 Whatever the path to the EDK2 is you'll need to note down and pass it to `make`.
 I have it in `~/code/ext/edk2`.

+Of course, you'll also need the Rust toolchain.
+I'm using the binary package from the [Rust web site](http://www.rust-lang.org/).

 Building
 --------